EEOC & TWC Employer Defense in Houston, Texas

 Hire a lawyer to help you as soon as possible after being notified of an investigation to help you navigate the early stages of the process, communicate with the EEOC, reduce the costs and burden associated with complying with requests for information, and ultimately reduce the potential for costly mistakes which cannot be undone.

 Even if you believe a charge is frivolous, you must respond to EEOC requests for additional information and cooperate with the investigation.
-The EEOC can subpoena employers who do not cooperate.
+The EEOC can subpoena employers who do not comply.

 You may also be able to fast-track resolution of the complaint through EEOC’s confidential mediation process.
 Participation is not an admission of guilt and gives the employer and employee the opportunity to resolve the situation in a mutually acceptable way.
 Discuss your legal options with an attorney before moving forward.
 An experienced labor and employment law attorney can advise you if the charges are best settled early in the process or help you prepare the best arguments for your position statement.